-- 1. Existing power-generating modules are not subject to the requirements of this Regulation, except where: - (a)a type C or type D power-generating module has been modified to such an extent that its connection agreement must be substantially revised in accordance with the following procedure: - (i)power-generating facility owners who intend to undertake the modernisation of a plant or replacement of equipment impacting the technical capabilities of the powergenerating module shall notify their plans to the relevant system operator in advance; - (ii) if the relevant system operator considers that the extent of the modernisation or replacement of equipment is such that a new connection agreement is required, the system operator shall notify the relevant regulatory authority or, where applicable, the Member StateContracting Party; and - (iii)the relevant regulatory authority or, where applicable, the Contracting Party-Member State shall decide if the existing connection agreement needs to be revised or a new connection agreement is required and which requirements of this Regulation shall apply; or - (b)a regulatory authority or, where applicable, a Contracting Party-Member State decides to make an existing power-generating module subject to all or some of the requirements of this Regulation, following a proposal from the relevant TSO in accordance with paragraphs 3, 4 and 5.
+- 1. Existing power-generating modules are not subject to the requirements of this Regulation, except where: - (a)a type C or type D power-generating module has been modified to such an extent that its connection agreement must be substantially revised in accordance with the following procedure: - (i)power-generating facility owners who intend to undertake the modernisation of a plant

-- 2. For the purposes of this Regulation, a power-generating module shall be considered existing if: - (a)it is already connected to the network on the date of entry into force of this Regulation; or - (b)the power-generating facility owner has concluded a final and binding contract for the purchase of the main generating plant by two years after the entry into force of the Regulation.
-The power-generating facility owner must notify the relevant system operator and relevant TSO of conclusion of the contract within 30 months after the entry into force of the Regulation.
+- or replacement of equipment impacting the technical capabilities of the powergenerating module shall notify their plans to the relevant system operator in advance; - (ii)if the relevant system operator considers that the extent of the modernisation or replacement of equipment is such that a new connection agreement is required, the system operator shall notify the relevant regulatory authority or, where applicable, the Member StateContracting Party; and - (iii)the relevant regulatory authority or, where applicable, the Contracting PartyMember State shall decide if the existing connection agreement needs to be revised or a new connection agreement is required and which requirements of this Regulation shall apply; or - (b)a regulatory authority or, where applicable, a Contracting PartyMember State decides to make an existing power-generating module subject to all or some of the requirements of this Regulation, following a proposal from the relevant TSO in accordance with paragraphs 3, 4 and 5. - 2.
+For the purposes of this Regulation, a power-generating module shall be considered existing if: - (a) it is already connected to the network on the date of entry into force expiry of the deadline for implementation of this Regulation; or - (b)the power-generating facility owner has concluded a final and binding contract for the purchase of the main generating plant by two years after the expiry of the deadline for transposition entry into force of the Regulation.
+The power-generating facility owner must notify the relevant system operator and relevant TSO of conclusion of the contract within 30 months after the expiry of the deadline for transpositionentry into force of the Regulation.